oleh19127/oleh19127/README.md

 ## HELLO!

-Highly motivated and skilled Junior Node.js Developer with expertise in various technologies.
+Highly motivated and skilled Node.js Developer with expertise in various technologies.
 Proficient in Git, JavaScript, and TypeScript, I possess a strong foundation in Node.js development, building robust server-side applications.
 My experience includes working with popular frameworks like Express and Fastify to create efficient and scalable APIs.

 Additionally, I have hands-on knowledge of working with databases, specifically PostgreSQL, and I am familiar with ORMs like Sequelize and TypeORM, enabling me to handle data storage and retrieval effectively.
 Furthermore, I have some experience with Angular, allowing me to contribute to frontend development when needed.